-The Willis Towers Watson group of companies operate several policies and guidance in order to ensure we conduct our business responsibly and in compliance with all applicable laws and regulations.
-The Willis Towers Watson group of companies expect and require our colleagues to act with the highest possible standards of ethical conduct and integrity.
+Willis Towers Watson operates several policies and guidance in order to ensure we conduct our business responsibly and in compliance with all applicable laws and regulations.
+Willis Towers Watson expects and requires our colleagues to act with the highest possible standards of ethical conduct and integrity.
 The policies and guidance can be accessed by our colleagues through the group intranet site and include the following: